addyosmani/x-imager/README.md

 x-imager
 ========

-A Polymer responsive images element
+A Polymer responsive images element using Imager.js